Qiskit/qiskit-tutorials/README.md

 - [Terra](qiskit/advanced/terra) is for those who want to study circuits.
 - [Aer](qiskit/advanced/aer) is for those who want to simulate quantum circuits.
 - [Ignis](qiskit/advanced/ignis) is for those who want to study noise.
-- [Aqua](qiskit/advanced/aqua) is for those who want to develop applications on NISQ computers.
+- [Aqua](qiskit/advanced/aqua) is for those who want to develop applications on noisy quantum devices.

 To go through the Qiskit examples, load up the [start_here.ipynb](qiskit/1_start_here.ipynb) notebook and start seeing how